thomashefele/ExVivoOrganDataCapture/README.md

 Contributors: Alborz Feizi, Thomas Hefele, Kat Nurminsky

-A software for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions, this can be utilized in the creation of digital twins for health care.
+A software for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions, this can be utilized in the creation of digital twins in health care.

 Instructions and GUI: